“The art of [Relationship Zen]… is largely the art of persistence.” -Albert Ellis

 We’ve known each other for more than 2 years and it’s surprising when we have conversations that allow us to learn even more about each other.
 A few nights ago was a perfect example of this: we were hanging out and randomly began asking questions that we have never thought to ask before.
 Things became a little emotional, but primarily very uplifting.
 It was a powerful and beautiful experience for our relationship.
 And it all started with one of us asking “How was your day?”, but in very present manner.

 Being in a healthy relationship takes consistent and hard work.
-We’ve found that building a habit of turning towards each other makes it so much harder to get into damaging arguments or a bad break-up (or a divorce for others).
+We’ve found that building a habit of turning towards each other makes it so much harder to get into damaging arguments or a bad break-up/divorce.
 We still have disputes in our relationship but this secret helps us to resolve them with a lot less collateral damage.
-So have those “how was your day” conversations with your partner often, and use the “being present” techniques that we talked about in our previous blog post.
+So have those “how was your day?” conversations with your partner often, and use the “being present” techniques that we talked about in our previous blog post.
 As usual, keep the conversations going on our Facebook group, and thanks for reading.
 In the meantime, we’re off to Nuit Blanche in Toronto! =)

 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” -Aristotle